 This post may contain affiliate links.
 Please see my disclosure policy.

-Learn how to make pumpkin bread pudding from scratch with this easy step-by-step recipe!
-Made with brioche bread and pure pumpkin puree, this homemade pumpkin bread pudding bakes up soft, fluffy, and perfectly spiced.
-Serve topped with whipped cream, chopped pecans, and homemade salted caramel sauce for the most decadent fall dessert!
+Learn how to make pumpkin bread pudding from scratch with this simple, step-by-step recipe!
+Made with brioche bread and pure pumpkin puree, it bakes up soft, fluffy, and perfectly spiced.
+A must try for pumpkin lovers!

 Pumpkin Bread Pudding